nualagr/the-lord-of-the-rings-game/README.md

 The code was separated into: 'constants.js', 'classes.js', 'helpers.js' and 'script.js'.
 However, when it came to the final linter test the code was again amalgamated into 'script.js'.

-The final refactoring consisted of removing the need for some of the global variables by creating the Timer, Audio Controller, Moves Counter and Pairs Counter within a new *startGame* function.
+The final refactoring consisted of attempting to remove the need for some of the global variables by creating the Timer, Audio Controller, Moves Counter and Pairs Counter within a new *startGame* function.
 This function then called other functions, such as the *assignCards* function and passed the timer, the other counters and the chosenCardPack to these functions as variables.
 This however created more bugs that were not able to be resolved, for example, the new instance of the game with new timers and counters and click event listeners did not delete or over-write the previous versions.
 It was possible, in the *setUpRestart* function to remove the event handlers so that a previous events, for example, a toggled volume button, would not inadvertently remain muted after the game had been restarted.
 It was attempted to stop the the Timer, Audio Controller, Moves Counter and Pairs Counter within the *setUpRestart* function and to reset their values to null, however if the home button was clicked more than once this resulted in TypeErrors when one of the reset functions such as the *stopTimer* function tried to read the value of null.
 Therefore the global variables were reinstated.
+The *startGame* function remains, but now refers to the global variables.

 <br>